wp-plugins/wpnewsman-newsletters/readme.txt

 * First public release.
 Hello World!

 == Upgrade Notice ==

+= 1.3.0 =
+* Added: support of multiple lists in the Lite version.
+Upon the first plugin activation, WPNewsman automatically creates the list called "wp-users" and imports the users of your WordPress site into that list.
+Thus, you get two lists - default list and WordPress users' list.

 = 1.2.1 =
 * Version 1.2.0 changed the form layout ( dropped <ul> and <li> tags ) to support broader range of themes thus could break your custom css rules for WPNewsman if you had ones.
 Please check your custom form styling and change the CSS selectors to new ones.